-NOTE: This article discusses the use case of utilizing ClickDimensions Form Captures with Gravity Forms (plugin for WordPress) and assumes you are already familiar with the functionality of both Form Captures and Gravity Forms.
-To learn out to set up a Form Capture normally, check out this article.
+This article discusses additional steps required to use ClickDimensions Form Captures with Gravity Forms (plugin for WordPress) and assumes you are already familiar with the functionality of both Form Captures and Gravity Forms.

 Gravity Forms Script